-Up to 255 RS232/RS485 peripheral devices may be linked together in an RS485 network on both COMM2 and COMM3.
+Up to 255 RS232/RS485 peripheral devices may be linked together in an RS485 network on COMM2.

-The RS485 ports are available on 2-way screw terminals between the RS232 (COMM1) port and the analog I/O DB15 connector (please refer to Chapter 1- Installation Guide).
-For successful communication using either of the RS485 ports, you need to correctly connect the '+' and '-' terminals to the RS485 equipment using a twisted pair cable.
+The RS485 ports are available on 2-way screw terminals between the LCD port and the power supply connector (please refer to Chapter 1- Installation Guide).
+For successful communication using the RS485 port, you need to correctly connect the '+' and '-' terminals to the RS485 equipment using a twisted pair cable.
 If you are using the PC as the network host, you will need an RS232C-to-RS485 converter such as the "Auto485".